Judging the American Royal BBQ Contest

 Portion of just one of the lots of 514 contestants in the 2007 American Royal BBQ Contest.

 Today was my day to be a judge at the American Royal BBQ Contest.
-Not the invitational main championship, but the Oklahoma Joe's Open Barbecue Contest that has extended the weekend activities to Sunday.
+Not the invitational main championship, but the Oklahoma Joe's Open Barbecue Contest that has extended the American Royal weekend activities to Sunday.
 I checked in about 10:30 AM and was shown to one of a vast field of tables.
-There were about 500 judges grouped in tables of 6.
+There were about 500 barbecue judges grouped in tables of 6.

-American Royal Barbecue Judges
+American Royal Barbecue Contest Judges

 American Royal Barbecue Judges - my table (#13) is the 7th one down the left side.

 About half of the judges were Kansas City Barbecue Society certified, and there were equal numbers of certified and novice judges at each table.
-There was supposed to also be a non judging Captain for each table, but they were short and one of our judges doubled as the Captain.
+There was supposed to also be a non judging Captain for each table, but they were short and one of our judges doubled as the Table Captain.

 Being a non judging Captain would stink.
 They go and get the food, present it to the judges, collect the voting slips and turn the excess food over to stations where it is salvaged for the volunteers.
 The Captains don't normally eat until the event is over.

 I was seated next to a nice woman who recently moved to Missouri from Montana (or was it Wyoming?).
-Her husband was also judging, but spouses aren't permitted to judge at the same table.
+Her husband was also judging, but spouses aren't permitted to judge barbecue at the same table.
 She and I had a lot of interests in common (travel, bicycling, ethnic restaurants) and I enjoyed our conversations.

-American Royal BBQ Judges' Table 13
+American Royal BBQ Contest Judges' Table 13

 Other judges at Table 13 - Brian (our Captain), Carol, Anthony, Kim, Jill

 But all conversation was stopped when a round of food arrived.
-Judges do not communicate while judging.
+BBQ Judges do not communicate while judging.
 Each round was one type of meat.
-The first one was chicken.
-We were given the random number assigned to each entry (so judges have no clue who the entries are from), then each box of food is presented for judging on appearance, 1-9 on a secret ballot.
+The first round was chicken.
+We were given the random number assigned to each barbecue entry (so judges have no clue who the entries are from), then each box of food was presented for judging on appearance, 1-9 on a secret ballot.
 When each presentation has been viewed, the boxes are passed along and we placed a serving of each entry in a separate marked area of our place mats.
 Usually there are 6 entries of a given item judged by one table.

 Kansas City BBQ Society Judging Plate